giordyb/yun_rower/README.md

 ![8Gwne9W.jpg](https://bitbucket.org/repo/XdXBrG/images/2013458362-8Gwne9W.jpg)

-Every time the magnet goes under the sensor it generates an interrupt
+Every time the magnet goes under the sensor arduino generates an interrupt.

-It can keep track of the duration of the exercise, distance, intensity (meters x seconds), 500 meters splits and can save the data on an SD card.
+Right now it can keep track of the duration of the exercise, distance, intensity (meters x seconds), 500 meters splits and can save the data on an SD card.
 It also has it's own web server that reads the saved data and creates a simple graph with the stats.

 ![192_168_145_103_sd_.png](https://bitbucket.org/repo/XdXBrG/images/2373117926-192_168_145_103_sd_.png)